|Chair in International Arbitration and Chinese Law in the Durham Law School|

-Professor Chen's research areas are property law, contract law, commercial law, and international commercial arbitration.
+Professor Chen's research areas are comparative private law and international commercial arbitration.
 He has two L.L.B. degrees (from civil and common law backgrounds).
 He has had significant success in applying for research grants and has been awarded General Research Funds four times from Hong Kong Research Grant Committee.
 He has been an external reviewer for grant funding bodies in the U.S.A., Hong Kong, UK, Israel, Poland and Australia.
 Professor Chen has published seven books (authored and edited) and many leading journal articles.
-He sits on the editorial boards of peer-reviewed journals published by OUP, Hart, Springer, and Brill.
+He sits on the editorial boards of peer-reviewed journals published by OUP, Hart, Taylor & Francis, Springer, and Brill.

-In 2021, he was elected as Titular Member of the International Academy of Comparative Law.
-(One of the only 150 titular members in the world when he was elected) He has been a Fellow of the European Law Institute since 2013.
-Professor Chen has been a Law Panel of Research Assessment Exercise (R.A.E.)
-2020 in Hong Kong.
+In 2021, Professor Chen was elected as Titular Member of the International Academy of Comparative Law.
+He has been a Fellow of the European Law Institute since 2013.
+He has been a Law Panel of Research Assessment Exercise (R.A.E.)
+2020 in Hong Kong as an institutional reviewer.
 He is now a research grant committee member of the Society of Legal Scholars (S.L.S.).

 Professor Chen has supervised 10 PhD, J.S.D., and MPhil (research postgraduate) students in property, contract, civil procedure, company and commercial arbitration.
 He has also served as an external PhD examiner/panel member in Monash University, Leiden University, Maastricht University, Erasmus University Rotterdam, Maastricht University.

 - Addressing Impediments or Hardship to Contract Performance: A Comparative Study of the Common Law in Hong Kong and Chinese Law, General Research Fund (GRF), Research Grant Committee (RGC), Hong Kong Government, Amount: HKD $512,904, July 2021, Lei CHEN (Co-I), Qiao Liu (PI), Ewan Mckendrick (Co-I)